 What is said by the interpreters is transmitted to a translation center, and what the speaker says also comes to the interpreters through this central piece of equipment.
 It is what connects interpreters, lecturers and participants.
 When the lecturer speaks, the interpreter listens through headphones and translates simultaneously using the microphone.
 The interpretation goes through a transmitter that passes it on to the translation receivers that the participants are using.

 When did simultaneous translation services begin?

 Historical records show us that simultaneous translation was used for the first time in an organized way, during the first Nazi trials after World War Intérprete in Nuremberg, Germany.
-This was because trial participants had multiple nationalities and communication was complicated.
-But at first it was not simultaneous translation, but consecutive translation, where the interpreter listens to the speaker and after a few seconds translates what was said.
+This was because trial participants were of multiple nationalities and communication was a challenge.
+But at first it was not simultaneous, but consecutive translation, where the interpreter listens to the speaker and after a few seconds translates what was said.

-However, after several sessions, more people were involved, with more languages and the judgments were lasting longer because of the consecutive translation.
+However, after several sessions, more people became involved, with more languages and the sessions were lasting longer because of the consecutive translation.
 It was then that simultaneous translation was adopted, grew and is widely used today.